Qiyiiii/py_g22/README.md

 ## Four **entity class** are stored in the database
 ### User:
 basic information:
-- uid: system assigned id of the user
+- uid: auto-generated unique user ID
 - name: name of the user
-- email: email of the user.   **Notice**: unique for all users, which is, one email address can only registered once to create user
+- email: email of the user.   **Notice**: each email address can be used to register only once (must be unique)
-- gender: gender of the user.   **Notice**: only limited to male and female
+- gender: gender of the user.   **Notice**: limited to male and female
-- location: postal code (USA only) of the user
+- location: zip code (USA only) of the user
-- age: age of the user. **Notice**: must be larger than or equal to 18
+- age: age of the user. **Notice**: must be greater than or equal to 18
-- sim_weight: how user determine the importance of similar favorite movie genres in the matching algorithm
+- sim_weight: the relative importance of TV taste similarity in the matching algorithm
-- loc_weight: how user determine the importance of distance in the matching algorithm
+- loc_weight: the relative importance of distance in the matching algorithm
-- age_weight: how user determine the importance of difference of age in the matching algorithm
+- age_weight: the relative importance of age similarity in the matching algorithm
 ### Interest
-Favorite movie genres of a user in the format (userid, interest)
+Favorite TV genres of a user in the format (userid, interest)
-- userid reference the User instance with uid
+- userid references the User instance with uid
-- if the user with userid is deleted (delete profile), all interests related to the user with this userid will be automatically removed
+- If the user with userid is deleted (delete profile), all interests related to the user with this userid will be automatically removed
 ### Actions
-- actions between two users in the format (userid1, userid2, action)
+- Actions (likes/dislikes) between two users in the format (userid1, userid2, action)
-- userid1 is the id of the user who does the action, and userid2 is the id of the user who get the action
+- userid1 is the id of the user who does the action, and userid2 is the id of the user who receives the action
 ### Coordinates
-coordinate of the user location, stored automatically when user register or change their postal code
+Coordinates of the user's location, stored automatically when a user registers or changes their zip code
 - uid: user id of the user
-- latitude: latitude of the user location
+- latitude: latitude of the user's location
-- longitude: longitude of the user location
+- longitude: longitude of the user's location
 ### Encapsulation & clean architecture:
-- information are stored under database.db with schema.sql and some preloaded information in data.sql
+- Information is stored under database.db with schema.sql and some preloaded information in data.sql
-- only dataManager.py (as use case classes for data management in SQLite) can access database.db and do CRUD operations on it
+- Only dataManager.py (as use case classes for data management in SQLite) can access database.db and do CRUD operations on it
-- match.py and profile.py under controller directory can access functions in dataManager.py, and they represent two main functions that our program can do
+- match.py and profile.py (under controller directory) can access functions in dataManager.py, and they represent two main functions that our program can do
-- Lastly, Flask can serve frontend content and use functions from match.py as well as profile.py to do the update
+- Flask can serve frontend content and use functions from match.py as well as profile.py to complete updates
 <img src="https://raw.githubusercontent.com/Qiyiiii/py_g22/0a0637e2f47acc0d9fb2b0edb6552501fee9d6a5/imgs/clean.png" alt="Clean Architecture Diagram" width="600" height="400">

 # Matching Algorithm